openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/02-init-repo.md

 source code into this Git repository.

 Go the **inventory-wildfly-swarm** folder, initialize it as a Git working copy and add the GitHub repository as the remote repository for your working copy.
-Make sure you replace **GIT-REPO** with the Git repository url in the following commands:

-> Paste the Git repository url from the clipboard which you have copied in the
-> previous steps.

 `cd inventory-wildfly-swarm`{{execute}}

 `git init`{{execute}}

+> Replace **GIT-REPO-URL** with the Git repository url you copied in the previous step

-`git remote add origin http://gogs-infra.app.[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com/developer/inventory-wildfly-swarm.git`
+`git remote add origin GIT-REPO-URL`

-Before you commig the source code to the Git repository, configure your name and email so that the commit owner can be seen on the repository.
+Before you commit the source code to the Git repository, configure your name and email so that the commit owner can be seen on the repository.
 Replace the name and the email with your own in the following commands: